ZeenatLawal/Telegram-Bot-MySickleBot/README.md

 # Telegram-Bot-MySickleBot

-> Ruby Capstone Project (MySickleBot - A Telegram Bot) It is a simple bot that gives health tips on Sickle Cell Anaemia, built following the original project specifications from [Microverse Ruby Capstone Project - Build your own bot](https://www.notion.so/Build-your-own-bot-ebd0d7ac5da240e5987720bdc83f38fa)
+> Ruby Capstone Project (MySickleBot - A Telegram Bot) A simple bot that gives health tips on Sickle Cell Anaemia, built following the original project specifications from [Microverse Ruby Capstone Project - Build your own bot](https://www.notion.so/Build-your-own-bot-ebd0d7ac5da240e5987720bdc83f38fa)

 ![screenshot](Screenshot.png)

 MySickleBot is a telegram bot where users can get health tips on Sickle Cell Anaemia.
 Users can get healthy living, harmful things, help a loved one and when to get medical care tips.
-Built with Ruby.
+The bot scrapes health tips from the [webmd](https://www.webmd.com/a-to-z-guides/living-with-sickle-cell) website.
+The bot was built to give quick health tips on Sickle Cell Anaemia.

 ## Built With

-- Major languages
-- Frameworks
-- Technologies used
+- Ruby

 ## Getting Started